iTaxoTools/DNAconvert/doc/ADDING_FORMATS.md

 The `read` method receives a name of an input file `filename`.
 It should return a list of fields and a generator.
 The generator should yield one-by-one objects of class `Record`, which together contain all the relevant information in file.
 Each `Record` must contain at least all the fields named in the list.
+Can raise `ValueError` if the file cannot be parsed.

 ## Registering the format
 In the file `lib\formats.py`